turing-trading/tt-flashbots-worktest/README.md

 This pipeline provides real-time and historical data collection for analyzing the MEV-Boost ecosystem:

 - **Live streaming** of Ethereum block headers via WebSocket
-- **Historical backfilling** of blocks, proposer balances, relay payloads, and builder identifiers
+- **Historical backfilling** of blocks, builder balances, relay payloads, and builder identifiers
 - **PBS analysis** aggregating data across all sources
 - **Grafana-ready SQL queries** for market share, profit analysis, and more
 - **Production deployment** with Docker and Kubernetes